Read in 2 minutes

 And if you rely on inventory turn as part of your sales cycle, the last thing you need are purchase orders on-hand for inventory you don’t have yet.

-In circumstances like these, alternative lenders will allow you to use the invoices or inventory as collateral for a loan and receive the financing you need to bridge your cash flow gap.
+In circumstances like these, alternative lenders will allow you to use the invoices or invoice factoring for a loan and receive the financing you need to bridge your cash flow gap.

 Invoice financing lenders typically will want to look at your operations, accounts receivables, and purchase order records.